metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ### Native query editing permissions

-People with **native query editing** permissions will always be able to write SQL queries using the original tables in a database, even if you add them to a data sandbox.
+People with **native query editing** permissions will always be able to write SQL queries using the original tables in a database, even if you put those people in a data sandbox.

 If you put Vincent Accountman in two different groups:

 - One group with **Native query editing** permissions to the Sample Database.
-- One group with **Sandboxed** permissions to the Accounts table in the Sample Database.
+- Another group with **Sandboxed** permissions to the Accounts table in the Sample Database.

 Vincent's native query permissions will override his sandboxing permissions, so he'll still be able to write SQL queries using the original, unfiltered Accounts table.